-- name of your AKS cluster, - an Azure resource group 🛃, in which resources of your cluster will be deployed and managed.

-• the amount of nodes you would like tho have.
+- · name of your AKS cluster, - an Azure resource group 🔼, in which resources of your cluster will be deployed and managed. - the amount of nodes you would like tho have.

 You can create your cluster via command line using az aks create command.
-The following command will create a 3node cluster named my-cluster-name within some already existing resource group named my-resource-group :
+The following command will create a 3-node cluster named my-cluster-name within some already existing resource group named my-resource-group:

-\$ az aks create --resource-group my-resource-group --name my-cluster-name --enable-managed-identity --node-count 3 -node-vm-size Standard\B4ms --node-osdisk-size 30 --network-plugin kubenet --generate-ssh-keys --outbound-type loadbalancer
+\$ az aks create --resource-group my-resource-group --name my-cluster-name --enable-managed-identity --node-count 3 --node-vm-size Standard_B4ms --node-osdisk-size 30 --network-plugin kubenet --generate-ssh-keys --outbound-type loadbalancer

-Other parameters in the above example specify that we are creating a cluster with machine type of Standard\B4ms and OS disk size reduced to 30 GiB.
-You can see detailed information about cluster creation options in the AKS official documentation az aks get-credentials --resource-group my-resource-group --name my-cluster-name
+Other parameters in the above example specify that we are creating a cluster with machine type of Standard_B4ms and OS disk size reduced to 30 GiB.
+You can see detailed information about cluster creation options in the AKS official documentation [7].